-The CHC42015 Certificate IV in Community Services is a nationally recognised training and is subsidised by the government's Smart and Skilled program.
+The CHC42015 Certificate IV in Community Services is a nationally recognised qualification.

-The course is suitable for individuals working in the role of community service workers who design and deliver person-centred services to individuals and/or groups.
+The training is suitable for individuals working in the role of community service workers who design and deliver person-centred services to individuals and/or groups.

 There are no entry requirements for this qualification.
 Credit (or recognition) for modules/units may be granted based on previous learning, studies, work and/or life experiences.
 Please discuss this with our course coordinator when you enrol.

 The total number of units required for completion for the course is 15 units (7 core, 8 electives).